joelmoniz/DepthNets/FaceWarper/README.md

 Pre-built binaries for Windows are provided in the "/FaceWarperServer/binaries/Windows" folder.

 ### Build
-A CMake CMakeLists.txt is provided to build FaceWarperServer.
-To build on Linux, the helper shell script "build_linux.sh" is provided.
-To build on Windows, the helper Batch script "build_windows.bat" is provided.
+A CMake CMakeLists.txt is provided to build FaceWarperServer. <br />
+To build on **Linux**, the helper shell script "build_linux.sh" is provided. <br />
+To build on **Windows**, the helper Batch script "build_windows.bat" is provided.
 It supposes that the required libraries are located in "FaceWarperServer\lib" directory.

 If you have problems building with CMake on Windows, a Visual Studio 2017 project is also provided in the "windows_build" directory.